src-its/help-content/markdown/configuring-konica-minolta-printers.md

 ### Configuring Konica Minolta Bizhubs After Installation

 There are a few post-connection steps necessary before one can print to our Konica Minolta BizHubs.
+To perform these configurations, first open the 'Printer Properties' dialog array, which can be accessed by right-clicking the installed printer icon [shown in Control Panel > Devices and Printers] menu

 ![](../images/src-printer-setup/10_printer-config.png)